June 28, Year 12

 July 5, Year 12

 I haven't been able to write for the past couple of days.
-In fact I even spent my evenings talking with the people in my dorm ( something I never do ).
+In fact I even spent my evenings talking to the people in my dorm ( something I never do ).
 They're decent to talk to but also dumb.
 You could laugh at them and they will laugh with you.
 The drugs that they slip in our food seem to have taken a pretty bad toll on them.
 It's far worse than me, if I may say so myself.
 They remember nothing from the old-world and spend their days glued to the humongous television in our room.

 I will bring this up with her today when she comes for my check-up in a few hours.
 She must be really happy with the news.